 - What if the child is staying home to raise a family?

 - What if the child is performing volunteer services?

 - What if a child is the care-giver for an elderly parent?

 - What if there is an economic recession and the number of jobs available is severely reduced?

-All of these possibilities, and more, must be addressed in the document.
+All of these possibilities, and more must be addressed in the document.

 It is impossible to predict what the future will bring and what special circumstances may involve a trust beneficiary.
 These types of trust are very difficult to draft, but even more difficult to administer.
 The Trustee is given a much more difficult task than usual.
-In order to monitor objective criteria, the Trustee must obtain and analyze income tax returns, medical reports, economic circumstances, and much more.
+To monitor objective criteria, the Trustee must obtain and analyze income tax returns, medical reports, economic circumstances, and much more.
 The Trustee will need broad power to investigate the beneficiary's circumstances and request objective proof that beneficiaries are entitled.

 Who Can be The Trustee?